Walter Godfrey (golfer): Professional career

-The following year, Godfrey turned professional.
-He sporadically played in Europe in his first year, participating in the 1963 Open Championship won by Bob Charles, but the weather did not appeal to him and he returned to New Zealand.
+In 1963, Godfrey turned professional.
+He sporadically played in Europe in his first year as a pro, participating in the 1963 Open Championship, but the weather did not appeal to him and he returned to New Zealand.
 The following year, he won his first important professional tournament, tying Frank Phillips at the West End Tournament in Victor Harbor, Australia.
 Godfrey missed a 3 1/2-foot putt on the 18th hole to win outright.
 The following year, he tied for second at the Metalcraft Tournament in his home country of New Zealand, three behind Australian legend Peter Thomson.
 During this era, he moved permanently to Australia.

 In 1967, Godfrey scored his greatest successes.
 At the beginning of the 1967–68 season Godfrey nearly won again at the West End Tournament.
-Godfrey shot a course record 65 during on Friday to get into contention and could have won if it were not for Kel Nagle's 64 – usurping Godfrey's own course record – on Sunday.
+Godfrey shot a course record 65 on Friday to get into contention and could have won if it were not for Kel Nagle's 64 – usurping Godfrey's own course record – on Sunday.
 Godfrey finished in a tie for second, three back of Nagle.
 Two months later, on 10 December, he entered the final round of the BP Tournament, held near his hometown in Auckland, New Zealand, tied with Peter Thomson.
 The two players alternated the lead several times down the stretch.
 On the 15th hole, Thomson missed a six-foot putt and Godfrey took the lead.
 However Thomson regained the solo lead two holes later.
 On the final hole, however, Thomson drove into the trees and made bogey while Godfrey birdied, exchanging the lead once more, giving the New Zealander the win.
 The following week he won the Metalcraft Tournament, held in Wellington.
 It was another dramatic win as Godfrey was tied for the lead entering the final hole.
 He hit a "magnificent" two-iron on the 516 yard, par-5 18th to five feet assuring his victory.
 He describes these victories as his greatest successes because he defeated legendary golfers Kel Nagle and Peter Thomson at both of them.